myonlinecode1988/QuantumDeviceLib/README.md

 The `qbit_counter` is a proxy for "qubit IDs that have per-device-scope".
 This if we add a new device ; then it's first qubit will have `qbit_counter`=0

-The `version_id` is always 1 unless we choose an update for a particular row;
+The `version_id` is always 1 unless we choose an update for a particular row.
-when it appends the new row (doesn't delete the old row) and marks the new row as old `version_id` plus one.
+This is when it appends a new row (doesn't delete the old row) and marks the new row as old `version_id` plus one.

 ## Step 4: Read QbitVersionedTable